 Set up Amazon Simple Notification Service (Amazon SNS) to send you notifications when:

-- User opens an email
+- A user opens an email

 - Email bounces